 WHY WE LIKE IT: A unique twist on the traditional two-slot pop-up toaster with one long extra wide vertical slot, and a viewing window to monitor toast color.
 The single-slot retro design give this toaster shelf appeal to match even the coolest of kitchens.

 Maybe you prefer a toaster that has counter appeal and can serve as a conversation piece.
 If so, the Dash DVTS501WH Clear View Extra Wide Slot Toaster is the perfect choice for you.
 This unique toaster offers one extra-wide long slot that can accommodate larger slices of bread and bagels.
 And the wide viewing window lets you precisely control the toasting process so you’re never left with bread that’s too crispy for your tastes.

 But it also comes with other standard features like reheat, defrost, and bagel presets a cancel button and a seven-setting browning knob.
-The glass window can be removed along with the crumb tray for easy cleaning, but unfortunately this product isn’t one that toasts bread evenly.
+We liked that the glass window can be removed along with the crumb tray for easy cleaning, but unfortunately this product isn’t one that toasts bread evenly.
 Speaking of breakfast, the best KitchenAide mixer will help you make pancake batter and fit in with your other KitchenAid appliances.